apolloprojectspace/apolloprime-interface/README.md

-# WRAITHSWAP
+# ApolloPri.me

-This is the new open source interface for WraithSwap for the Fantom network by Sy.finance forked from Sushiswap.
+This is the new open source interface for ApolloPri.me for the Fantom network forked from Sushiswap.